Who We Are

 - Environmental compliance and disputes

 - Retail and supply management

-- Motor fuel distribution and marketing — addressing claims relating to PMPA, state franchise and distribution statutes, federal and state pricing-claims (including UCC § 2-305 claims and Robinson-Patman claims), federal and state antitrust claims and breach-of-contract and business tort claims
+- Motor fuel distribution and marketing — addressing claims relating to PMPA, state franchise and distribution statutes, federal and state pricing-claims (including UCC § 2-305 and Robinson-Patman Act claims), federal and state antitrust claims, and breach-of-contract and business tort claims

-- Consumer class actions — defending refiners and distributors in claims arising from consumer protection, motor-fuel pricing, temperature-correction issues, product, and discount and credit card programs
+- Consumer class actions — defending refiners and distributors in claims arising from consumer protection, motor fuel pricing, price posting, temperature-correction issues, product, and discount and credit card programs

 - Brand covenants/deed restrictions/ROFRs — prosecuting claims to enforce brand covenants/deed restrictions on use of retail motor fuel sites, and exercise of rights of first refusal to purchase divested retail assets, critical to major oil refiners’ distribution networks; also handle litigation involving attempts to use condemnation to avoid use restrictions imposed on station properties

-- Litigation involving alternative profit centers — litigation involving APCs, including associated lube services, convenience stores and quick-serve restaurants
+- Litigation involving alternative profit centers, including associated lube services, convenience stores and quick-serve restaurants

-- Premises claims — including premises and personal injury claims
+- Premises and product liability claims — including premises and personal injury claims

 - Business models — establishing and implementing business models for distribution and retailing, including franchise programs, company operations, commission marketers, brand licenses, and on-franchise operating models